Erikson's stages of psychosocial development: Fidelity: identity vs. role confusion (adolescence, 12–17 years)

 The adolescent is newly concerned with how they appear to others.
 Superego identity is the accrued confidence that the outer sameness and continuity prepared in the future are matched by the sameness and continuity of one's meaning for oneself, as evidenced in the promise of a career.
 The ability to settle on a school or occupational identity is pleasant.
-In later stages of adolescence, the child develops a sense of sexual identity.
 Adolescents become curious about the roles they will play in the adult world as they transition from childhood to adulthood.
 Initially, they are apt to experience some role confusion—mixed ideas and feelings about the specific ways in which they will fit into society—and may experiment with a variety of behaviors and activities (e.g. tinkering with cars, baby-sitting for neighbors, affiliating with certain political or religious groups).
 Eventually, Erikson proposed, most adolescents achieve a sense of identity regarding who they are and where their lives are headed.

 The teenager must achieve identity in occupation, gender roles, politics, and, in some cultures, religion.
 This is not always easy, however.
 The teenager must seek to find their place in this world and to find out how they can contribute to the world.

 Erikson is credited with coining the term "identity crisis".
 He describes identity crisis as a critical part of development in which an adolescent or youth develops a sense of self.
 Identity crisis involves the integration of the physical self, personality, potential roles and occupations.
 It is influenced by culture and historical trends.
-This stage is necessary for the successful development of future stages.
+For example, This stage is necessary for the successful development of future stages.
 Each stage that came before and that follows has its own 'crisis', but even more so now, for this marks the transition from childhood to adulthood.
 This passage is necessary because "Throughout infancy and childhood, a person forms many identifications.
 But the need for identity in youth is not met by these."
 This turning point in human development seems to be the reconciliation between 'the person one has come to be' and 'the person society expects one to become'.
 This emerging sense of self will be established by 'forging' past experiences with anticipations of the future.
 In relation to the eight life stages as a whole, the fifth stage corresponds to the crossroads: